-Some examiners had a consistent approach when asking questions to illustrate the candidates' ability to use past and future tenses.
 Other examiners worked hard to get the best out of the candidates, especially the weaker ones and made sure to ask past and future questions in the TC and GC sections.
-However some examiner didn't do support their candidates enough, which impacted their final mark.
-The timings for the Topic/presentation/conversation and the general conversation were just right with the majority of candidates; however, some examiners didn't manage to keep the right time for each part of the exam as they were either too long or too short.
+Nevertheless, some examiners did not support their candidates enough, which impacted their final mark.
+The timings for the topic presentation/conversation and the general conversation were about right with some of the candidates; however, some examiners did not manage to keep the right time for each part of the exam as they were either too long or too short.